-Lots of paid-for tools exist for finding records and tracing your DNA.
-23andMe.com.
-Ancestry.com.
-If you're even vaguely interested in tracing your Irish roots, then you're probably aware of these premium genealogy tools.
+If you're even vaguely interested in tracing your Irish roots, then you're probably aware of, or have even tried, these premium genealogy tools.
 Most are excellent.
 But all cost money!

 The good news?
-No matter where you live in the world, there are several excellent online tools you can use to trace Irish roots for free.
-Here are our favourites.
+No matter where you live in the world, there are several excellent FREE online genealogy tools you can use to trace Irish roots.
+Here are our favourites...

 The National Archives of Ireland website allows you to browse detailed records for the island of Ireland, free of charge.
 These include censuses from 1821 to 1911, as well as military records and legal documents like prison records and wills.
 The 1901 and 1911 census details cover the whole country while the earlier ones only cover certain counties.

-Another useful place is The Gilbert Library in Pearse Street.
-This holds copies of Thoms Directories, which contain the name of householders in the Dublin area.
-The directory was first published in the 1860s and there is a copy for every year up to the present day.
+Another useful place for Irish family roots is the Dublin City Archive in Pearse Street.
+As well as maps and census records, this archive holds copies of Thoms Directories, with household records in the Dublin area.
+First published in the 1860s, there is a copy for every year up to the present day.

 The vast majority of records relating to family history in Ireland remain undigitised.
 The only way to acces them is by physically locating and reading them.

 If this sounds daunting, never fear!
-A network of local archives exists around the country.
+A network of local archives, libraries and heritage centres exists around Ireland.